elastic/e2e-testing/.ci/README.md

 export SUITE="kubernetes-autodiscover"
 ```

-Finally, the creation of the test node is compounded by two stages: `provision` and `setup`.
+Next, the creation of the test node is compounded by two stages: `provision` and `setup`.
 We separate both stages to be able to provision once, and retry the setup if needed.

 To provision and setup the test node: